dbcraig/LmRaC/README.md

 ![](img/LmRaC_main.png)

-1.  **LmRaC message area** shows all messages from LmRaC as well as user commands and questions.
+1.  **LmRaC message area:** Shows all messages from LmRaC as well as user commands and questions.
-2.  **User input area** is where the user initiates questions and command to LmRaC.
+2.  **User input area:** Where the user types questions and commands for LmRaC.
-3.  **Submit** button sends the user input to LmRaC.
+3.  **Submit:** Button to send the user input to LmRaC.
-4.  **Submit on ENTER** checkbox allows the user to send input simply by pressing the Enter key in the user input area (same as clicking on the Submit button).
+4.  **Submit on ENTER:** Checkbox that allows the user to send input simply by pressing the Enter key in the user input area (same as clicking on the Submit button).
+Uncheck this if you want to include linefeeds in your input.
-5.  **Help** button prompts the user to type "help" in the user input area.
+5.  **Help:** Button to prompt the user to type "help" in the user input area.
-6.  **Erase** button clears the LmRaC message area.
+6.  **Erase:** Button to clear the LmRaC message area.
-7.  **Download** button allows the user to download the entire contents of the LmRaC message area to a file.
+7.  **Download:** Button to allow the user to download the entire contents of the LmRaC message area to a file.
-8.  **Answers** icon opens the Answers window from which all saved answers can be viewed.
+8.  **Answers:** Button to open the Answers window from which all saved answers can be viewed.
-9.  **Experiments** button opens the Experiments window which shows all available experiments.
+9.  **Experiments:** Button to open the Experiments window which shows all available experiments.
-10. **Indexes** button opens the Indexes window which shows all available indexes.
+10. **Indexes:** Button to open the Indexes window which shows all available indexes.
-11. **Functions** button opens the Functions window which shows all available function libraries.
+11. **Functions** Button to open the Functions window which shows all available function libraries.

 ### Commands
 Although the user input area is typically used to ask questions, it can also be used to enter commands.
 LmRac understands the following commands:

-- **Help**
+- **Help Commands:**
-  - **General** A summary of available help.
+  - **Help** A summary of available help.
-  - **Indexes** General information about indexes.
+  - **Help indexes** General information about indexes.
-  - **Experiments** General information about experiments.
+  - **Help experiments** General information about experiments.
-  - **Functions** General information about functions.
+  - **Help functions** General information about functions.
-  - **Questions** General information about asking questions.
+  - **Help questions** General information about asking questions.
-  - **Examples** Some sample questions you can ask.
+  - **Help examples** Some sample questions you can ask.

-- **General Questions** How to ask general questions about biology.
-- **Experiment Questions** How to ask questions about experiments and their data.
-- **Indexes**
+- **Index Commands:**
-  - **Set Current Index** Set/create the index for answering questions.
+  - **Set current index** Set/create the index for answering questions.
-  - **Show Current Index** Show the name of the current index.
+  - **Show current index** Show the name of the current index.
-  - **List Indexes** List the available indexes.
+  - **List indexes** List the available indexes.

-- **Experiments**
+- **Experiment Commands:**
-  - **Set Current Experiment** Set/create an experiment folder.
+  - **Set current experiment** Set/create an experiment folder.
-  - **Show Current Experiment** Show the name of the current experiment.
+  - **Show current experiment** Show the name of the current experiment.
-  - **List Experiments** List the available experiments.
+  - **List experiments** List the available experiments.

-- **Functions**
+- **Function Commands:**
-  - **Load Function** Make a function library unavailable for question answering.
+  - **Load function** Make a function library unavailable for question answering.
-  - **Unload Function** Make a function library available for question answering.
+  - **Unload function** Make a function library available for question answering.
-  - **List Available Functions** List function libraries that have been successfully compiled and are available to be loaded.
+  - **List available functions** List function libraries that have been successfully compiled and are available to be loaded.
-  - **List Loaded Functions** List function libraries that will be used when answering questions.
+  - **List loaded functions** List function libraries that will be used when answering questions.
   - **Set REST API IP** Set the IP and port on which LmRaC will make function requests to the user-defined REST API server.

+- **Other Commands:**
   - **Show Configuration** Show the current configuration and settings.
   - **Load Experiment Documents** Manually load and compute embeddings for a document then save it to an experiment.
   - **Enable/Disable Debug Messages** Show verbose function calls and intermediate results.
 Can be useful for rephrasing more complex questions.
   - **Quit** Save the current configuration and shutdown the homepage and server.

 Note that commands should be asked one at a time.
 Also, LmRaC currently does not remember previous commands or questions.